-FORIII 10 -· Q (Mark One) ☐ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period En nded June 30, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF S SECURITIES EXCHANGE ACT OF 1934 For the transition per riod from to Commission file num ber 0-19125 Ionis Pharmaceu (Exact name of Registrant as sp Delaware (State or other jurisdiction of incorporation or organization) 33-0336973 (IRS Employer Identification No.) 2855 Gazelle Court, Carls (Address of principal executive off 760-931-920 (Registrant's telephone number, Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.002 1 Par Value Indicate by check mark whether the registrant (1) has filed all reports requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has submitted electronically required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232 period that the registrant was required to submit and post such files).
-Yes ☐ No☐ Indicate by check mark whether the registrant is a large accelerated filer, are See definition of "large accelerated filer," "accelerated filer" and "smaller reporting of the second se Large accelerated filer □ Accelerated filer [] Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ (Do not check if a smaller reporting company) Emerging growth company [ If an emerging growth company, indicate by check mark if the registrant has new or revised financial accounting standards provided pursuant to Section 7(a)(2)(E Indicate by check mark whether the registrant is a shell company (as define B) of the Securities Act. □ The number of shares of voting common stock outstanding as of August 2, 2017 was s 124,354,692.
+Form 10- Q (Mark One) ☐ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended September 30, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF SE CURITIES EXCHANGE ACT OF 1934 For the transition perio d from to Commission file numbe r 0-19125 Ionis Pharmaceut (Exact name of Registrant as spec Delaware (State or other jurisdiction of incorporation or organization) 33-0336973 (IRS Employer Identification No.) 2855 Gazelle Court, Carlsb (Address of principal executive office 760-931-9200 (Registrant's telephone number, ir ncluding area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.001 H Par Value Indicate by check mark whether the registrant (1) has filed all reports require 1934 during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted electronically a required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.40$ period that the registrant was required to submit and post such files).
+Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an a See definition of "large accelerated filer," "accelerated filer" and "smaller reporting co Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Emerging growth company [] If an emerging growth company, indicate by check mark if the registrant has enew or revised financial accounting standards provided pursuant to Section 7(a)(2)(B).
+Indicate by check mark whether the registrant is a shell company (as defined in of the Securities Act. [ The number of shares of voting common stock outstanding as of November 1, 2017 was as 124,795,504.